-Perhaps the most inmediate and perceptible is the growth of friends or followers.
-So we will spread more our contents.
+Perhaps the most inmediate and perceptible is the growth of the community.
+So the content will be more spread.

-Getting more business opportunities will be another consecuence.
-Not only for increasing followers but also for the added value the other parts have receive from the alliance.
+Get more business opportunities will be another consecuence.
+Not only as a result of increase the followers but also for the added value the allies have received from the alliance.

 We will also receive more information wich help us to make a decission, create new businesses or any other actions…

-Another interesting point is how alliances can help us to improve o introduce new processes in our business.
+Another interesting point is how alliances can help us to improve o introduce new way to do things in our businesses.
 We can learn how to optimize time, costs, delivery… key factors to be succesful.